txthinking/tun2brook/README.md

 [🗣 Telegram](https://t.me/txthinking_news)
 [🩸 Youtube](https://www.youtube.com/txthinking)

-👉 **Proxy All Traffic** 👈 : tun2brook: brook server, brook wsserver, brook wssserver, socks5 server.
+👉 **Proxy All Traffic** 👈 : tun to brook and socks5.
 IPv4 and IPv6, TCP and UDP.

 A project by [txthinking.com](https://www.txthinking.com)